yammer/circuitbox/README.md

 open, but this as many other things can be configured via middleware options

-* `exceptions` pass a list of exceptions for the Circuitbreaker to catch, defaults to Timeout and Request failures
+* `exceptions` pass a list of exceptions for the Circuitbreaker to catch, defaults to Faraday::Error::TimeoutError and Request failures

 ```ruby
 c.use Circuitbox::FaradayMiddleware, exceptions: [Faraday::Error::TimeoutError]